Boris Johnson attacks Trump over claims Ukraine started war with Putin

 "These distorted claims are also a threat to the UK as they undermine the rule of law and undercut European security.
 They prove more than ever why we need a stronger bond with our European partners: so we can challenge Trump's damaging world view from a position of strength”, Lib Dem foreign affairs spokesperson Calum Miller said.

-Sir Keir Starmer, who will visit Washington next week, earlier this week urged America to provide a “backstop” to any settlement brokered between Kyiv and Moscow.
+Sir Keir, who will visit Washington next week, has urged America to provide a “backstop” to any settlement brokered between Kyiv and Moscow.

 He suggested this backstop would be necessary in order for the UK to put in place its proposal to put peacekeeping troops on the ground in Ukraine.